-Due to the COVID-19 pandemic, additional federal funding for EHS became available as a part of federal relief packages.
-A total of \$2 billion in funding has been allocated to Head Start, EHS, and EHS-CCP grantees through the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act, and the American Rescue Plan Act.
-49 Grantees were encouraged to use funding to allow flexibility to respond to the COVID-19
+Due to the COVID-19 pandemic, additional federal funding for EHS became available as part of federal relief packages.
+A total of \$2 billion in funding was allocated to Head Start, EHS, and EHS-CCP grantees through the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act, and the American Rescue Plan Act.49 Among all the agencies that received federal relief funds, EHS-CCP grantees were particularly important in helping to stabilize the child care market during the peak of the pandemic, in many cases through continued financial and other types of support when families were staying home.